guardian/recommendations/continuous-integration.md

-# Continuous Integration
+Continuous Integration
+---

-**Our vision: At the Guardian, we have a consistent and transparent method of maintaining continuous integration and deployment, with all non-private configuration stored under version control.**
+**[Our vision](https://docs.google.com/document/d/1O5QbX-p9ujZyx9QcnmQ4yIiEv0XvsdztzXMwG5UPU6M/edit?ts=5ffdaadf): At the Guardian, we have a consistent and transparent method of maintaining continuous integration and deployment, with all non-private configuration stored under version control.**

 Currently, we primarily use TeamCity for continuous integration, with some teams migrating certain applications to GitHub Actions.